timholy/Revise.jl/docs/src/index.md

 - any package that you load with `import` or `using`
 - any script you load with [`includet`](@ref)
 - any file defining `Base` julia itself (with `Revise.track(Base)`)
+- any of Julia's standard libraries (with, e.g., `using Unicode; Revise.track(Unicode)`)
 - any file defining `Core.Compiler` (with `Revise.track(Core.Compiler)`)
-- any of Julia's standard libraries (with, e.g., `using Unicode; Revise.track(Unicode)`)

-The last two require that you clone Julia and build it yourself from source.
+The last one requires that you clone Julia and build it yourself from source.

 ## Secrets of Revise "wizards"